 Compared with other communist regimes, Romania maintained a more liberal emigration policy.
 In the early 1960’s Romanian Jews emigrate en-masse to Israel (as seen in the above photo taken by an American in 1964 in Baneasa airport – Bucharest).
 The Communist party loses its Jewish members and gains an increasing nationalist tone.

 With Palestinian leader Yasser Arafat

 Menachem Begin, Israeli prime-minister visit to Romania.
 Although the Israeli-Palestinian issue didnt directly concern him, Ceausescu’s stance towards the conflict was of great importance to the Western leaders.
-Cooperative with Israel in various economic/ political issues, Ceausescu firmly supported the withdrawal of the Israeli military from the occupied Palestinian territories.
+Though fully cooperative with Israel in various economic/political issues, Ceausescu firmly supported the withdrawal of the Israeli military from the occupied Palestinian territories.

 1967 – Ceausescu assumes presidency of the State Council and becomes Romania’s head of state.

 – Romania becomes the first country in the Eastern Bloc to establish diplomatic relations with West Germany.

 – Romania, Bulgaria and Yugoslavia register some of the highest economic growth rates in Europe.
 Up until 1977, Romania’s industrial output registers a growth of 8% per year.

 Visit to Bonn, West Germany.
 Romania was the first country in the Eastern Bloc to establish diplomatic relations with West Germany.